Page 1: Biography

 Merchant, politician, manufacturer

-Bendix Hallenstein was born in Brunswick, Germany, probably on 24 January 1835.
+Bendix Hallenstein was born in the grand duchy of Brunswick, probably on 24 January 1835.
 He was the son of Helena Michaelis and her husband, Reuben Hallenstein, who owned a shoddy-mill in Lügde which manufactured woollen cloth from refuse rags.
 Bendix was the youngest of three sons in this Jewish family.

 In 1863 Hallenstein moved to New Zealand and opened a store in Invercargill, shifting the following year to Queenstown where he sold groceries, wines and spirits, drapery and ironmongery.
 His genial nature made him popular and his inventive attitude made him prosperous.
 He opened stores in Cromwell, Arrowtown and Lawrence and also acted as agent for woolgrowers, selling wool in Dunedin, Melbourne and London.
 With a partner, J. W. Robertson, he opened Otago's first inland flour mill in 1867 at Kawarau Falls.
 About the same time he began farming at Speargrass Flat, growing wheat and oats and planting fruit trees.
 He built a large homestead and called the property Thurlby Domain after his wife's family home.